-In terms of language, English remained the dominant medium for Rappler's fact-checks (96.4%), despite recent efforts to localize content using regional languages, including Filipino (4.6%).
-This underscored both the reach of English-language media and the challenges of effectively translating technical health information into local languages.
-Science communication often involved simplifying complex terminologies, a task that became more difficult when direct translations into Filipino were not available.
-The limited use of regional dialects suggested a need for further localization to make factchecks more accessible to a broader audience, especially in rural areas.
+In terms of language, English remains the dominant medium for Rappler's fact-checks (96.4%), despite recent efforts to localize content using regional languages, including Filipino (4.6%).
+This underscores both the reach of English-language media and the challenges of effectively translating technical health information into local languages.
+Science communication often involves simplifying complex terminologies, a task that becomes more difficult when direct translations into Filipino are not available.
+The limited use of regional dialects suggests a need for further localization to make fact-checks more accessible to a broader audience, especially in rural areas.